-This chapter describes how to use TINA in training/examination mode.
-For advice on preparing problem sets, see the next chapter.

-TINA has two special modes for educational purposes.
-In examination mode, the student has to solve a series of problems (a problem set) either by traditional pencil-and-paper methods or by using the Interpreter and analysis functions.
-When the student finds the answer, the program sends it immediately to the teacher's machine, where it is promptly displayed by the TSuper supervision utility.
-Operation is similar in training mode, except that TINA gives the student feedback about the correctness of his answer.
+This chapter describes how to use TINACloud in training/examination mode.
+For advice on preparing problem sets, see the next chapter.TINACloud has two special tools for educational purposes.
+With the exam test tool, the student has to solve a series of problems (a problem set or test) either by traditional pencil-and-paper methods or by using the Interpreter and analysis functions.
+When the student submits the answer, the program stores it immediately in a database on the server, so the teacher may examine the results on his machine, with the TSuper, supervisor page.
+Operation is similar in training mode, except that TINA gives the student feedback about the correctness of his answer and the result is not stored on the server.
 In both modes, the student may turn to the Advisor to get help prepared by the teacher.

-1.2 Starting TINA in Exam/Train Mode
+1.2 Starting the Examination/Training tool